RamPantry @ VCU

 Behavioral Weight Loss Program

-Researchers at VCU are offering a new behavioral weight loss program funded by the National Institutes for Health.
-The REACH Trial is designed for young adults who are 18-25 years old and overweight.
-Partipicants will receive personalized feedback and weight loss coaching.
-Click on the link above for more info and to see if you are eligible to participate.
+Researchers at VCU are involved in the Reach Trial, a study funded by the NIH that evaluates behavioral weight loss programs.
+The trial is designed for young adults who are 18-25 years old and overweight.
+Participants will receive personalized feedback and weight loss coaching.
+Click on the link above for more info and to see if the study is actively enrolling participants.

 Exercise Secrets for Weight Loss